Schauder estimates for elliptic equations degenerating on lower dimensional manifolds: Solutions, stable L estimates and approximation results

 \begin{remark} Fixed $ \Bar{u}\in H^{1,a}(B_R)$, a weak solutions to \eqref{eq:weak:sol:conormal:0} satisfying the boundary condition $u-\Bar{u}\in H^{1,a}_0(B_R)$ is a minimizer of the functional

 over $X:=\{v\in H^{1,a}(B_R) \ \mid \ v-\Bar{u}\in H^{1,a}_0(B_R) \}$.

-By the Poincar\'e inequality, see Proposition \ref{P:Poincare}, we obtain that the functional $\mathcal{E}$ is coercive, so by the Weierstrass theorem, we have existence and uniqueness of solutions to \eqref{eq:weak:sol:conormal:0} with prescribed trace on $\partial B_R$ (see also Lemma \ref{L:H^1_0:trace}). \end{remark}
+By the Poincar\'e inequality and the Sobolev type embedding, see Proposition \ref{P:Poincare} and Lemma \ref{L:Sstab} respectively, the assumption on the data allows us to obtain that the functional $\mathcal{E}$ is coercive, so by the Weierstrass theorem, we have existence and uniqueness of solutions to \eqref{eq:weak:sol:conormal:0} with prescribed trace on $\partial B_R$ (see also Lemma \ref{L:H^1_0:trace}). \end{remark}